-Even if the dissertation committee as a whole has agreed to waive the final oral examination, any member of the student's doctoral committee may require that a final oral examination in defense of the dissertation be held.
+In exceptional circumstances, the dissertation committee may, by unanimous vote, agree to waive the final oral examination.
+However, any member of the student's doctoral committee may require that a final oral examination in defense of the dissertation be held.
 Any change in the final oral examination requirement must be reported to the Division of Graduate Education by means of a Doctoral Committee Reconstitution form.